THM-MoTE/mope-server/README.md

 ```
 - `path` should be an absolute path to the project root directory.
 - `outputDirectory` is a relative path inside of the projects
-  root directroy which is used as output directory
+  root directory which is used as output directory

 See the REST-API documentation for more details.